openlibhums/memory-alpha/content/pages/support/article-management/article-images.md

 ## Thumbnail image

 The thumbnail is a small square image displayed on pages listing articles such as the **All articles** or the **Issue articles** list.
-A width-to-height ratio of about 3:4 is recommended.
-If the image is another size, it will be resized to fit into the box whilst preserving the original image ratio.
-For an example, see the image below:
+A square image about 432px tall and wide is best.

 ![" "](../images/thumbnails-article-list.png)